top of page

 A simple way to find balance:

-1 solid + 1 texture + 1 pattern
+1 solid + 1 texture + 1 pattern (see below for color themed links)

 • Solid = grounding